 PD Frontline is informing this targeted approach and the study team are encouraging participants to enrol now.
 The process is simple:

-- Visit pdfrontline.com register your details, sign the consent form and login
+- Visit the PD Frontline website, register your details, sign the consent form and login

-- The team will send you a saliva collection kit in the post
+- The team will send you a saliva kit with instructions to collect your DNA

 We are sorry that this content was not useful for you